RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Realtime Scheduling and Compilation for Continuous Angle Rotation Architectures

 The preparation of the rotation states $\ket{m_\theta}$ is itself non-deterministic and is prepared in an ancilla patch.
 Consequently, assigned ancilla are claimed for an indeterminate number of cycles until the state is prepared correctly.
-Different states $\ket{m_\alpha}$ and $\ket{m_\beta}$ require disjoint ancilla for preparation.
+Different states $\ket{m_\alpha}$ and $\ket{m_\beta}$ are prepared independently in disjoint ancillas.
 Multiple ancilla can be assigned for the preparation of any individual state and any additional successful preparations can be discarded if necessary.
 The number of ancilla dedicated to the production of a particular state $\ket{m_\theta}$ can dynamically change.
 For example, if $n$ ancilla are assigned in cycle 1 and each fails, wherein some $m$ of these ancilla are needed for other operations, we can reclaim them and try to prepare the state using $n - m > 0$ ancilla in the next cycle.
 Non-deterministic preparation implies that the exact cycle in which consumption can occur at is unknown ahead of time, motivating eager preparation.
-Our dynamic compilation scheme decides 1. which ancilla are good candidates for preparation (and injection), and 2. when to start preparation, since beginning preparation too early would prevent the ancilla from being used for other gates while waiting for the data qubit.
+Our realtime scheduler \acronym{} decides 1. which ancilla are good candidates for preparation (and injection), and 2. when to start preparation, since beginning preparation too early would prevent the ancilla from being used for other gates while waiting for the data qubit.
 Conversely, starting preparation too late would stall the gate execution.
 Making informed and intelligent decisions is clearly beneficial as seen in Figure~\ref{fig:histograms}.
-The baseline scheme only attempts to prepares a single $\ket{m_\theta}$ state and does not perform eager preparation of the correction state.
-Our dynamic scheme attempts to prepare multiple $\ket{m_\theta}$ states in parallel and begins eager preparation of the $\ket{m_{2\theta}}$ correction state during the injection of the $\ket{m_\theta}$ state.
+The baseline scheme only attempts to prepare a single $\ket{m_\theta}$ state and does not perform eager preparation of the correction state. \acronym{} attempts to prepare multiple $\ket{m_\theta}$ states in parallel and begins eager preparation of the $\ket{m_{2\theta}}$ correction state during the injection of the $\ket{m_\theta}$ state.